 Select Dynamic IP if none of the above parameters are provided.
 Then you just need to enter server IP address or domain name provided by your ISP.

-Dynamic IP Static IP Server IP Address/Name:
+Server IP Address/Name:

-4. Wireless settings page will appear as shown in Figure 3-12.
-Please configure the parameters and then click Next .
+4. Click Next to continue, the Wireless settings page will appear as shown in Figure 3-12.

 Figure 3-12 Quick Setup - Wireless